Child and Adolescent Psychotherapy

 Integrative Supervision

-Providing supervision to psychotherapists and professionals such as teachers, HSCLO's, project and youth workers working with children and young people.
-Rachel provides method specific supervision to fellow Child Art Psychotherapists.
-In person, individual, group and online sessions are available to promote and enhance reflective practice, using an integrative and creative approach.
-The Seven Eyed Process and Cyclical Models, alongside the Vasarheyli Method for group supervision provide an overall framework.
+Rachel provides method specific supervision to fellow Child Art Psychotherapists and integrative supervision to fellow practicioners who specialise in working with children and adolescents.
+In person, individual, group and online sessions are available.
+The Seven Eyed Model, alongside the Vasarheyli Method for group supervision provide an overall framework.
 Hawkins, P., & Shohet, R. (2006), Page, S., and Wosket, V. (2014) and Vasarhelyi, V. (2011)

 Ready to Get Started?